oveee92/vaulti/README.md

 ```

+## Example

-Then you can set up and use it
+Now  you can set up and use it

 ```shell
 # If you want to use a password file, you can set it as a variable